 How can we work together?

 These are big goals but I know it can be done.
+My college education saved my life.
+My aim is to use the education I’ve earned to save the lives of others.
 Furthering my education helped me create my success story.
 What is your success story?
 What or who helped you achieve success?
 How have you helped others achieve success?

 Please, join this discussion and let me know you were here in the box below.